-The suite of furniture used by Pope Francis when he celebrated Mass has found permanent residence in a newly refurbished Dublin Church – St. Joseph The Artisan.
+The suite of furniture design and manufactured by Specialist Joinery Group and used by Pope Francis when he celebrated Mass in Phoenix Park, Dublin has found permanent residence in a newly refurbished Church – St. Joseph The Artisan, Bonnybrook.

 “The Pope is a simple man and he seems to live a very simple life, so the furniture is simple as well.”